The Northman: Post-production

-The film cost between $70–90 million to produce, which was higher than its original $65 million budget.
+The film, originally planned to cost around $65 million, ended up costing between $70–90 million to produce.
 Eggers found the editing process to be the most difficult of his career.
 Feedback from test screenings indicated that the film's first act was too slow.
 More feedback showed that audiences found the Old Norse dialogue difficult to understand, which resulted in most of it being replaced in ADR sessions.
 The final cut was eventually approved on November 3, 2021.